ifedu/generator-speedseed/docs/README/EN_US.md

     - **npm run dist.dev** -> Compile the project in -dist and create the local server run dist
     - **npm run dist.dev.debug** -> Compile the project in -build, create the local server and activate the nodejs debugger
     - **npm run dist.dev.open** -> Compile the project in -build, create the local server and open the browser
-    - **npm test** -> Compile the project in -build and launch the unitary tests with PhantomJS
+    - **npm run test** -> Compile the project in -build and launch the unitary tests with PhantomJS
-    - **npm test.dev** -> Compile the project in -build, create the local server and launch the unitary tests with Chrome
+    - **npm run test.dev** -> Compile the project in -build, create the local server and launch the unitary tests with Chrome
+    - **npm run electron.dev** "Compile the files, read ./electron/main.ts and launch electron",
+    - **npm run electron.dist** "Compiles files for distribution, read ./electron/main.ts and launch electron",
+    - **npm run electron.run** "Read ./electron/main.ts and launch electron",
     - **sd construct** -> Create files from. /core and. /config
     - **sd update** -> Use after updating the generator with npm, deletes the core folder and creates the updated one